wechto/paper/README.md

 + LEARNING TEMPORAL ABSTRACTION WITH INFORMATION-THEORETIC CONSTRAINTS FOR HIERARCHICAL REINFORCEMENT LEARNING https://openreview.net/pdf?id=HkeUDCNFPS :fire: :+1:

   we maximize the mutual information between the latent variables and the state changes.

++ learning representation

+  :curly_loop: [LEARNING SUBGOAL REPRESENTATIONS WITH SLOW DYNAMICS](https://openreview.net/pdf?id=wxRwhSdORKG) :+1: :droplet: :droplet: ​​  ​ ​

+  Observing that the high-level agent operates at an abstract temporal scale, we propose a slowness objective to effectively learn the subgoal representation (i.e., the high-level action space).
+We provide a theoretical grounding for the slowness objective.

+   ​ ​